Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/electronics.md

 <p><br /> </p>

-Above we lined a WPILIB resource that we highly recommend looking at for some additional information.
+Above we linked a WPILIB resource that we highly recommend looking at for some additional information.

 <p><br /> </p>